The Symptoms, Causes, And Treatment Of Macular Degeneration

-Macular degeneration most commonly occurs in adults aged 65 and older.
+Macular Degeneration is predominant in adults aged 60 and above.
 Some of the common signs and symptoms include:

 - Blurred vision

-- Inability to engage in activities such as watching TV, sports, reading, or driving
+- Difficulty making out faces and other activities such as watching TV, sports, reading, driving

 - Vision difficulties in low light conditions